B12/MIC: Explained

 What Is AgelessRx’s Stance?

-While the research might have some validity, our expert team still believes more research is required.
-Furthermore, our expert team does NOT believe the quantity of methionine in our current B12/MIC formulation is enough to activate mTOR in any clinically meaningful way (our expert pharmacists agree!).
-With that in mind, our position favors the benefits of methionine on weight management when used in such amounts over the potential negative impact on longevity.
+While this research raises valid questions, our in-house Research Team believes more work is needed in this area.
+Our team does NOT believe the amount of methionine in our B12/MIC formula is enough to activate mTOR in any clinically meaningful way.
+Our expert pharmacists agree.
+With that in mind, we believe the benefits of methionine for weight management outweigh the potential impact on longevity when used in these amounts.

 Like Methionine, obesity and insulin resistance are thought to be strong activators of mTOR.
-If we can utilize safe quantities of methionine to control these factors, we cancel out any potential effect methionine itself would have on mTOR.
-In fact, a strong argument can be made that B12/MIC is a particularly versatile inhibitor of mTOR precisely because its various components each work to combat distinct catalysts of mTOR stimulation.
+If we can use safe amounts of methionine to control these factors, we cancel out any potential effect methionine itself would have on mTOR.
+In fact, B12/MIC may be a versatile mTOR inhibitor.
+That’s because its various components each work to combat distinct triggers of mTOR stimulation.

-If you are concerned at all about methionine, AgelessRx recommends a short-term B12/MIC protocol.
-This protocol recommends weekly B12/MIC injections for up to 6-months (or 6 total refills).
-Once you hit the 6-month period, or 6 total refills, take a break from B12/MIC for a minimum of 3 months.
-This is often referred to as a “washout” period.
-If you choose to resume B12/MIC supplementation after the 3-month washout period, you can repeat the same protocol again.
+If you are concerned about methionine, AgelessRx recommends a short-term B12/MIC protocol.
+This means weekly B12/MIC injections for up to 6 months (or 6 total refills).
+Once you reach the 6-month mark, or 6 total refills, take a break from B12/MIC for at least 3 months.
+This break is called a “washout” period.
+After the washout, you can resume B12/MIC and repeat the same protocol.

 How Long Should I Take B12/MIC?